isomerpages/imda-pixel/_documentation/Code Template.md

 How to copy and paste:
 * To add more rooms, choose whether you need 1 or 2 rooms to be in a row and copy and paste everything from the START till the END
+* Change the src in img
+* Edit the room name

 Code Notes:
 * The rooms consist of 2 rows.
 The 1st row contains the image, and the 2nd row contains the room name